 The education programs are designed to help people live more closely with the environment. director Kim Shipp says, “you can take away lessons very easily and transpose them in your own home,” making composting or growing your own food much easier to implement into your daily life.

-The Garden creates special events too, like the Mystery Garden Tour – in July you get to go behind the gates of splendid gardens in the greater St. John’s metro area, addresses kept secret on the Mystery Garden passport. through the long evenings of summer you could even watch the sun begin to set on Twilight Tuesdays, when they’re open until 8pm. the 'Merry & Bright' festival of light in winter is always a sell-out.
+The Garden creates special events too, like the Mystery Garden Tour – in July you get to go behind the gates of splendid gardens in the greater St. John’s metro area, addresses kept secret on the Mystery Garden passport. through the long evenings of summer, you could bring your pet on Dog Days at the Garden and even watch the sun begin to set on Twilight Tuesdays when they’re open until 8 pm. the 'Merry & Bright' festival of light in winter is always a sell-out.

-There are plenty of volunteer opportunities to be had as well, outdoors and in. for volunteers, for visitors, for patrons of the programs – sometimes it’s just right take a stroll through the gardens, and enjoy its peace and tranquility. the Botanical Garden might really be that breath of fresh air (pardon the expression) to ease the stress of the day.
+There are plenty of volunteer opportunities to be had as well, outdoors and in. for volunteers, for visitors, for patrons of the programs – sometimes it’s just right to take a stroll through the gardens and enjoy its peace and tranquillity. the Botanical Garden might really be that breath of fresh air (pardon the expression) to ease the stress of the day.